tindrew/godot/README.md

 Official binaries for the Redot editor and the export templates will be found [on the Redot website](https://redotengine.org/download) once it's set up.

-Early builds are available [here](https://github.com/wesamdev/redot-dev-builds/releases), with no guarantee on their usability or stability.

 ### Compiling from source